 Morocco is not renowned for a glitzy or exciting nightlife, but Marrakech is something of an exception, offering visitors some exotic and fun experiences after dark.
-Nightlife in Marrakech is a unique combination of sophistication and tradition, offering everything from local storytellers and dancers to international festivals, lounge bars and the biggest club in Africa.
+Nightlife in Marrakech is a unique combination of sophistication and tradition, offering everything from local storytellers and dancers to international festivals, lounge bars and vibrant dance clubs.
 Flyers and posters around town advertise upcoming events and venues and it isn't difficult to find something entertaining to do at night.

 Become our Marrakech Travel Expert